bennettpeter/leanfront-mobile/README.md

 The following controls are available when tapping during playback.

+Tapping the screen brings up the OSD playback controls.
+Tapping outside the controls dismisses the OSD controls.

 In the middle of the screen are icons previous, skip back, pause or play, skip forward, next.
 The number of seconds to skip can be selected in Settings.
-Previous and next can be set to jump back and forward or to skip commercials.
+Previous (⏮) and Next (⏭) can be set to either jump back and forward or to skip commercials.

 The progress bar near the bottom can be dragged or tapped to navigate playback to a new position.